-In HubSpot, an app is a type of integration that can be installed on customer accounts or listed on the App Marketplace.
+In HubSpot, a public app is a type of integration that can be installed on customer accounts or listed on the App Marketplace.
 It requires authentication via OAuth.
 Once a user installs your app on their HubSpot account, you’ll be able to make API calls to that account using an OAuth access token.
-Your app will also appear in the account’s Connected Apps page (Settings > Integrations > Connected Apps), where users can manage or uninstall it.
+Your app will also appear in the account’s Connected Apps settings.

-Next, you’ll fill out some basic information and settings for your app.
+- Next, fill out some basic information and settings for your app.
 When users authenticate your app with their HubSpot account, they’ll see the name, description, logo, and any support contact info you provide on this page.
-Please note that the app name will be used wherever your app is displayed for HubSpot users.
-This includes when installing the app, as well as the "Powered by" footer for CRM cards and timeline events.

-Click on the dropdown at the bottom of the page to add new scopes to your app.
+- On the Auth tab, click the Scopes dropdown menu at the bottom of the page to add new scopes to your app.
 These required scopes must be included in the

 - An app won’t appear on an account’s Connected Apps page until the initial access and refresh tokens are created.

 - Only users with with access to an app’s required scopes can install an app.

 - Apps can’t be installed on developer accounts.
 To test your app, you’ll need to create a test account in your app developer account and install it there.

 App installation can be broken down into two steps: authorization and token generation.